DETAILED ACTION

 a component body (11 – fig. 1-2; [0050]) with a length in a length direction; and

 a pair of external electrodes (15 & 16 – fig. 1-2; [0050]) at both ends of the component body, respectively, in the length direction.
-Nakagawa ‘334 fails to disclose the component body includes a protrusion protruding outwardly beyond the pair of external electrodes in one direction orthogonal or substantially orthogonal to the length direction, in at least a portion of an area exposed between the pair of external electrodes.
+Nakagawa ‘334 fails to disclose the component body includes a protrusion protruding outwardly beyond the pair of external electrodes in one direction orthogonal or substantially orthogonal to the length direction, in at least a portion of an area exposed between the pair of external electrodes; the protrusion extends completely across the portion of the area exposed between the pair of external electrodes in the length direction and directly contacts the pair of external electrodes; at least a portion of the pair of external electrodes is exposed from a material of the protrusion; and the protrusion includes resin.

-the component body includes a protrusion (6 – fig. 1 or protruding portion of 3 – fig. 2) protruding outwardly beyond the pair of external electrodes in one direction orthogonal or substantially orthogonal to the length direction, in at least a portion of an area exposed between the pair of external electrodes.
+the component body includes a protrusion (6) protruding outwardly beyond the pair of external electrodes in one direction orthogonal or substantially orthogonal to the length direction, in at least a portion of an area exposed between the pair of external electrodes;

-It would have been obvious to one of ordinary skill in the art prior to the effective filing date of the claimed invention to form a protruding portion as taught by JP’568 with the capacitor of Nakagawa ‘334 to improve the solder connection between the component and circuit board by reducing fatigue fracture.
+It would have been obvious to one of ordinary skill in the art prior to the effective filing date of the claimed invention to form a protruding portion as taught by Nishikawa ‘373 with the capacitor of Nakagawa ‘334 to improve shearing strength.

 In regards to claim 4,

-the protrusion is provided on a surface of the base body (fig. 2 of JP568); and
+the protrusion is provided on a surface of the base body (fig. 1 of Nishikawa ‘373).

 In regards to claim 5,